charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 - train NSA on larger dataset for more epochs and experiment with context length so that coherent English words are produced --> currently accuracy concerns / limited coherence as well as high loss

 ---

+## Project Reflection:

+What was the number one technical or conceptual difficulty?

+What part of the project workflow was easier than expected?
+Harder?

+How did your project goals or approach evolve based on self-critiques or intermediate results?

+How did AI tools assist your project (e.g., coding, debugging, writing, brainstorming)?
+Give specific examples.

+---

 <style scoped>
 section {
   font-size: 2.3em;